OfficeDev/open-xml-docs/docs/presentation/how-to-insert-a-new-slide-into-a-presentation.md

 ms.date: 11/01/2017
 ms.localizationpriority: high
 ---
-# Insert a new slide into a presentation (Open XML SDK)
+# Insert a new slide into a presentation

 This topic shows how to use the classes in the Open XML SDK to insert a new slide into a presentation programmatically.